minhtran1309/1000_days_with-cool_stuff/QuPath_manual.md

                 a.
 Load the image (remember there is a step to select the image type, by default is `Not set` it must be `HE` or `Brightfiel (H-DAB)` in order to facilitate the object detection step)
                 b. it has to be annotated in order to perform cell analysis/detection.
 Go to annotation tools, annotate some area of interest.
                 c.
 Get it work by selecting Analyze -> cell analysis -> positive cell dectection.
 In fact default values should be enough but it's alway good to learn more about the parameter. c.1.
-The "score compartment value of Nucleus: DAB OD means that the decision will be based on the average DAB (brown) staining within the nucleus." -> "The other compartments are useful in cases where the biomarker of interest isn't localized to the nucleus"
+The *score compartment value of Nucleus: DAB OD means that the decision will be based on the average DAB (brown) staining within the nucleus.* -> *The other compartments are useful in cases where the biomarker of interest isn't localized to the nucleus*. c.2
                 d.
 Hello World
----

 ### Sentences